1. What is Reverse VAT?

 Penalties will only be considered if a businesses is deliberately taking advantage of the changes.

-22. Checklist (part 1) – Get Ready for Reverse VAT
+22. Checklist – Get Ready for Reverse VAT

-✓ Identify which of your contracts will be subject to Reverse VAT which will be:
+✓ Identify which of your contracts will be subject to Reverse VAT:

 - Where you are supplying construction services to anyone other than an End User

-✓ Identify which of your clients and customers is an End User and ask them to confirm that in writing
+✓ Identify which of your clients are End Users and ask them to confirm this in writing

-✓ Let your commercial clients and customers know you are aware of Reverse VAT and will invoice them as appropriate
+✓ Let your commercial clients know that you are aware of Reverse VAT and will invoice them as appropriate and remind them of your payment terms as cash flow will be increasingly important

-✓ Update your terms and conditions for domestic clients and consumers
+✓ Update your terms and conditions for domestic consumers

 ✓ Check your accounting systems and software can deal with Reverse VAT